 - Remove your current implementation, if needed.

-- If you have event tracking enabled, please use our third-party developers guide to wrap the event tracking with consent control.
+- If you have event tracking enabled, please use our granular consent guide to wrap the event tracking with consent control.
+It’s an example for Google Analytics, but works for every script.

 If you’re using Tag Manager, follow the same instruction, but add the script code under the Custom Event: cmplz_event_marketing.
 More information can be found in our guide about Tag Manager.
 It should look like this: